SteinHQ/Docs/docs/self-hosting.md

 ### 6. Run Stein

-While in your project's root, run the following command to boot up Stein.
+First, make sure that MongoDB is running on the URL specified in the environment.
+Then, from your project's root, run the following command to boot up Stein.

 ```bash
 $ npm run start-stein